Prashantkr57/Movies_Recommendation_System/README.md

 # Movies_Recommendation_System
 A movie recommendation system, or a movie recommender system, is an ML-based approach to filtering or predicting the users’ film preferences based on their past choices and behavior.
-Use this link to run the live application visit https://mrs-prashantkr.herokuapp.com/
+Link to run the web application: https://mrs-prashantkr.herokuapp.com/

 Refer the below screenshots from the application.